lkwg82/blog/_posts/2023-10-08-automatic-usb-backup.md

 ## Prerequisites

-have a spare usb device
+- have a spare usb device
+- have root access

 ## Steps

+1. Prepare the encrypted usb device
+2. Setup automounting
+3. Setup automatic backup as root with visual feedback for an ordinary user

-### 1. Prepare the usb device
+### 1. Prepare the encrypted usb device

 Encrypt the device with [luks](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup).